-A challenge of getting older is that you search for places you were twenty years ago and you remember things that were pretty cool.
-Sure they were a bit edgy.
-But to you?
-Meh …. just another day.
-When I think about people like Mark Smith and Neil Lumsden and a few others with a few too many hours in single engined aircraft, I realize that my education began after college, somewhere far from Western Massachusetts.
-You might argue that my post graduate education began with learning the engineering limitations of a group of tired Cessna 206s, while also introducing somewhat jumpy Americans to a trip into the Okavango Delta of Northern Botswana.
+When I think about people like Bunte, Jordan or Sparks, Mark or Neil, or a few others with a few too many hours in single engined aircraft, I realize that my education began after college, somewhere far from Western Massachusetts.
+You might argue that my graduate education began with learning the engineering limitations of a group of tired Cessna 206s, while also introducing jumpy Americans to the Okavango Delta of Northern Botswana.

 A typical day

 If you were lucky you’d get a nice ratio of wealthy and heavy first world males with an even ratio of offsetting anorexic companions.
 Their gear would tell you a lot about the type of trip you might have with them: Louis Vuitton?
 Could be terrible.
 Old LL Bean stuff?
 Could be better.
 Once you jammed this gear in and around them (and in the pod below) you’d shut the doors, fire it up and taxi quickly before anyone noticed that this pregnant whale of an airplane could barely taxi, but with enough power and determination you’d wrench it into whatever wind there was.
 Once aligned and with full power, you’d use as much runway as you could, get it into ground effect, then see some type of acceptable climb rate and go up and then point it towards its next place.